 Protecting and raising children is a chief concern for many couples.
-If you are considering a separation or a divorce, working with an experienced family lawyer will help you come to an agreement about who will be accountable for childcare and the allocation of parental responsibilities.
+If you are considering a separation or a divorce in Chicago, working with an experienced family lawyer will help you come to an agreement about who will be accountable for childcare and the allocation of parental responsibilities.
 Many families turn to adoption to complete their family, to protect a partner’s children, or to care for another’s children after a tragedy.
 If you are seeking solutions to raising your children in a safe and healthy environment, the team at Nottage and Ward, LLP can help you explore the many avenues to keeping your family secure.

 Before child allocation issues are addressed by a judge in Illinois, mediation is required.
 Mediation can also be utilized by divorcing couples to resolve issues such as: